Dbquity/DbquityExamples/behaviour/README.md

 C:\Code\DbquityExamples\behaviour>▮
 ```

-> Notice that the line numbers indicate the last line of the `act` in which the commit occurs, which is not necessarily the line from where the commit is invoked.
+> Notice that the line numbers indicate the last line of the `act` in which the commit occurs (which sometimes is not the specific line from where the commit is invoked).

-You may also add the `+s` command option which will pause the test of the game after each commit.
+You may also add the `+s` command option which will pause the test execution after each commit.

-During such a pause, you may open the `TestUI` and [Go] the timestamped test site, e.g., `RollDice-20240425T142703`, to observe the present status of the game before hitting a key on the keyboard to make the test progress.
+During such a pause, you may open the [`TestUI`](https://model.dbquity.com/#test-ui) and [Go] to the timestamped test site, e.g., `RollDice-20240427T094412`, to observe the present status of the game before hitting a key on the keyboard to make the test progress.

 That could look like this:
 <table><tr><td><pre><code>